Main Street Lending Program

 Main Street Lending Program - Nonprofit Organizations

 On July 17, 2020, The Federal Reserve Board announced that it has modified the Main Street Lending Program to provide greater access to credit for nonprofit organizations, including educational institutions, hospitals and social service organizations, that were in sound financial condition before the coronavirus (COVID-19) pandemic.

 The Main Street nonprofit loan terms generally mirror those for Main Street for-profit business loans, including the interest rate, principal and interest payment deferral, five-year term and minimum and maximum loan sizes.
 Nonprofits will be eligible for two loan options (NONLF and NOELF).
+The minimum loan amount was lowered from $250,000 to $100,000 on October 30, 2020 for the NONLF loan.
 The chart below has additional details on the final terms.

 Borrower eligibility requirements for the nonprofit loan facilities are modified from the for-profit facilities to reflect the operational and accounting practices of the nonprofit sector and include the following: